chocolateboy/conjoin/README.md

 ## Why?

-I often need to glue a list of values together with a separator, e.g. for error
+I often need to glue a list of values together with a default separator and a different separator for the last two values, e.g. for error messages:
-messages:

 ```javascript
 const want = ['string', 'symbol', 'function']